-Data from HM Revenue & Customs show a long-term, sustained decline in the size of the illicit tobacco market, which is backed up by research carried out in a number of English regions.
+Data from HM Revenue & Customs show a long-term, sustained decline in the size of the illicit tobacco market since 2000, which is backed up by research carried out in a number of English regions.
 However, efforts must be sustained in order continue this downward trend.

 Tobacco smuggling increased in the 1990s due to a vast expansion in British cigarettes being sold overseas in bulk which were destined to be smuggled straight back to the UK – with tobacco manufacturers benefitting from the increase in sales of their products at a cheaper tax-free price.
 During a UK Parliament’s Public Accounts Committee hearing on the illicit tobacco trade in 2002, George Osborne MP addressed the Chief Executive of Imperial Tobacco:

 “One comes to the conclusion that you are either crooks or you are stupid, and you do not look very stupid.
 How can you possibly have sold cigarettes to Latvia, Kaliningrad, Afghanistan and Moldova in the expectation that those were just going to be used by the indigenous population or exported legitimately to neighbouring countries and not in the expectation they would be smuggled?”